 The company was founded on 2 October 2018 with headquarters in Tirana of Albania.
-The share capital of the company was equal to 24,727,500 Albanian Lek (ALL) divided into 247,275 shares of nominal value 100 ALL each (Parity on 30.12.2022 EUR=114.87 ALL).
+The share capital of the company was equal to 24,727,500 ALL divided into 247,275 shares of nominal value 100 ALL each.

 The major activities of CORAL ALBANIA A.E. involve imports, exports, wholesale and retail trade of petroleum products and the management of retail fuel sites.